DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 1. **Key Management**:
    - Resolvers MUST rotate their short-term key pairs at most every 24 hours
+   - Previous resolver secret keys MUST be retained only while unexpired certificates still refer to them, unless the key is believed to be compromised
-   - Previous secret keys MUST be discarded after rotation
+   - Previous resolver secret keys MUST be discarded as soon as no valid, served certificate can require them
    - Provider secret keys used for certificate signing SHOULD be stored in hardware security modules (HSMs)
    - Example: A resolver might generate new key pairs daily at midnight UTC